jasmith79/decorators-js/README.md

 `global`.
 If you wish a function to be evaluated with `this` being the global meta-object you will have to explicitly bind the context before handing it to the decorator.

+##Testing

+To run the tests that can be run in node, type `make test`.
+To run all tests including those that require a browser, type `node spec/server.js` and point your browser at `localhost:8080`.
+NOTE: both of these commands require being in the root project directory to properly resolve file paths.

 ##API

 ###maybe